ALCHEMY AS EXECUTED BY MOSES - AND STILL PRACTISED IN MUCH LATER TIMES

 The tapestry also shows

-the key figures King Frederik II together with a big dog - the king stands
+the key figures King Frederick II together with a big dog.
+He stands next to his

-as a "small king" close to a "minor dog" - thus, correctly similar to a
+king" close to a "minor dog" - thus, correctly similar to a real celestial

 On the collar of the

-Greater Dog is written TIW, short for the king's proverb, "Treu
+Greater Dog is written TIW, an abbreviation for the king's proverb, "Treu

-venison' (being old slang for "the best available").
-This may be a very
+old slang for "the best available").
+This may be a very suitable inscription on

-writings we hear about some main ingredients - especially gold, sulphur, and
+some main ingredients are mentioned - especially gold, sulphur, and salt.
+The

-salt.
-The tiw (tiu) code strongly suggests here that the element
+code tiw (tiu) strongly suggests here that the element sulfur was

-sulfur was considered as associated with the Sirius star - as, in principle,
+considered as associated with the Sirius star - as, in principle, the sun was

 The occult and esoteric